fibroid tumors diet foods healthy

 Can Diet and Herbal Supplements Affect Fibroid Tumors?

-While we all benefit from making healthier choices, doing so may not be enough to significantly reduce fibroids or cause quick fibroid removal.
-With that said, most experts believe diet and herbal supplements are worth a try.
+While we all benefit from making healthier choices, doing so may not be enough to reduce fibroids or cause quick fibroid removal.
+That said, some experts believe diet, exercise, and herbal supplements are worth a try.
 These new habits may reduce your risk, help manage painful symptoms, reduce the speed of fibroid tumor growth, and possibly even slowly shrink them.
+With March being National Nutrition Month, now is as good a time as any for a reminder about how important nutrition and positive lifestyle changes can be in your life—even when you have uterine fibroids.

 • Pain during sex